-It is necessary to increase our prices from 1 January in response to a number of factors.
-Ongoing inflation means everyone’s labour and operational costs are going up, including WM New Zealand’s disposal and processing partners, materials recovery facilities and transfer stations.
+Ongoing inflation means everyone’s labour and operational costs are rising, including WM New Zealand’s disposal and processing partners, materials recovery facilities, and transfer stations.
 We’ve tried to keep prices as low as possible, while still delivering reliable and sustainable services.

 It means everyone’s labour and operational costs are going up, including WM New Zealand’s disposal and processing partners, landfills, materials recovery facilities, and transfer stations.

-We can review your services to make these more efficient.
+We can review your services to make them more efficient.

 We can identify recycling solutions to reduce the total costs of your waste.